Automattic/wp-calypso/docs/monorepo.md

 1. `npx lerna publish from-package`
 1. Say “no” at the prompt.
 1. Lerna will confirm which packages and versions will be published.
 If something looks off, abort!
-1. Make sure you're logged in at this point, we're going to publish 🚀
+1. Make sure you're logged in at this point, we're going to publish 🚀: `npm whoami`, `npm login`.
 1. Craft the following command, we'll add `--yes` to skip prompts and save OTP cycle time. `--dist-tag next` is optional, use it when publishing unstable versions.
 1. Wait for your npm OTP (one time password) cycle to start, write it into the command and publish:
 1. `NPM_CONFIG_OTP=[YOUR_OTP_CODE] npx lerna publish --dist-tag next from-package --yes`